WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/exercises/lab10.lagda.md

 ```

-Now use these threww equations to show that height (2ⁿ-1) ≡ n.
+Now use these thre equations to show that height (2ⁿ-1) ≡ n.

 ```agda